 The construction consists of the dual magnets moving along the specifically designed coil.
 The latter has the para-toroidal shape and accounts for the precision of the signal transmission.
 The cantilever is aluminum and is tipped with the standard size (0.3 mil x 0.7 mil) elliptical diamond stylus.
 The shank has a bonded round shape.
 The components and the overall build feels durable and precision-made.

-The AT85EP’s sound is strong and rich, with well-defined mids and lows.
-The middle line is energetic and clear.
-The lows have a strong foundation.
+The sound of the AT85EP is loud and full, with well-drawn mids and lows.
+The middle line has good dynamics and clarity.
+The lows have a solid base.
 The highs might be a bit warm; yet, the overall performance is concentrated and balanced.
 It creates a soundstage with good imaging, where the instrument and voice separation are distinct and detail is plenty.
 The old records sound fine, with the pops being present but non-intrusive.

-The setup is simple and does not need the use of any other tools.
+The setup is straightforward and doesn’t require additional tools.
 The stylus is replaceable; so, the sound can be further upgraded or take on a new tonal balance and dynamics.
-This is an excellent choice for inexperienced turntable enthusiasts.
+This is a great option for novice turntable fans.

 Pros